stfc/PSyclone/doc/developers.rst

 `get_builtin_defs` function.

-The `create_kernel_call` method uses the `get_kernel` function to find out the kernel name and create a list or `Arg` instances representing the arguments.
+The `create_kernel_call` method uses the `get_kernel` function to find out the kernel name and create a list of `Arg` instances representing the arguments.
 The `get_kernel` function parses each kernel argument using the fparser2 AST and determines the required argument information.
-As `fparser2` parses all of a code we can use the parse tree to determine the type of each argument and create the appropriate `Arg` instance.
+An advantage of `fparser2` when compared with `fparser1` is that it parses all of a code, so we can use the parse tree to determine the type of each argument and create the appropriate `Arg` instance using the fparser2 AST.
+Previously we relied on the `expression` module to do this (which has limitations).

 .. note:: the analysis in the `get_kernel` function is the place to
           extend if we were to support arithmetic operations in an